KzFactorios/FavoriteTagTeleport/notes/spec_sheet.md

 - try to keep files sizes as small as possible even if it means creating other files for better organization and readability
 - remove any references to qmtt or qmt.
 It will be preferred to prepend "ftt_" to variables or functions ONLY IF NECESSARY

+- Annotate code using the LuaCATS/EmmyLua-style comments
+- ensure Lua Language Server extension from the VS Code is installed

 ---

 ## Extensibility